khandelwal/oscon-eregulations-2014/outline.md

     * Displaying the regulation.

-* A little more detail about the rule-making process,
+* A little more detail about the rule-making process, important to highlight the parts for diff view.
+Also, set up for compiling regulations

-* Credits (eRegulations team, Tom Kearney)
+* Generating redline (diff) views of regulations

+* Compiling versions of regulations from descriptions of changes (FR notices): how we turn lawyer written statements about changes in regulations into actual actions  (add, delete, move).

+* Tie everything together, and end somehow.